Ejones904/Artifact-Repository-Manager-with-Nexus-on-Digital-Ocean-/README.md

 ## Overview

+Software teams require reliable and centralized methods to store, manage, and distribute application artifacts to support consistent deployments and efficient development workflows.

-This project demonstrates the deployment and configuration of a self-hosted artifact repository using Sonatype Nexus Repository Manager on a DigitalOcean cloud server.
-The environment was built from the ground up by provisioning a Linux cloud instance, installing and configuring Nexus, creating user access controls, and integrating Java build tools to publish Maven and Gradle artifacts.
+This project demonstrates the implementation of a cloud-hosted artifact repository solution using Sonatype Nexus Repository Manager on DigitalOcean.

+The environment was built from the ground up by provisioning a Linux cloud server, installing and configuring Nexus, implementing user access controls, and integrating Java build tools to publish Maven and Gradle artifacts.

-The goal of this project was to simulate an enterprise DevOps workflow where developers build applications and store versioned artifacts in a centralized repository for reliable deployment and distribution.
+The project simulates an enterprise DevOps workflow where development teams can securely store versioned application packages and maintain a reliable source for software delivery.

 ---